* Deadline passes but militias say their troops ready

 * Assembly mandate expired earlier this month

-TRIPOLI, Feb 18 (Reuters) - Two heavily armed Libyan militias called on Tuesday on the country’s parliament to hand over power immediately, in what the president of the assembly dismissed as an attempted coup that would be confronted by the army if necessary.
+TRIPOLI, Feb 18 (Reuters) - Two heavily armed Libyan militias demanded on Tuesday the country’s parliament hand over power immediately in what the head of the assembly dismissed as an attempted coup that would be contested by the army if necessary.

 Tuesday’s deadline of five hours from the statement issued by the al-Sawaiq and al-Qaqa militia brigades passed without incident but they said they had troops on standby to force the hand of the General National Congress (GNC).

 “We will act soon and hand over power to the supreme court and form committees to oversee elections,” al-Qaqa top commander Othman Mlekta told Reuters.
 “We will work with the people and we’re in contact with people in the south and east.”